scala-native/scala-native/docs/contrib/contributing.rst

 master branch.)

 You do not need to squash commits manually.
-It's typical to add new commits to the PR branch to accomodate changes that were suggested by the reviewers.
+It's typical to add new commits to the PR branch to accommodate changes that were suggested by the reviewers.
 Squashing things manually and/or rewriting history on the PR branch is all-right as long as it's clear that concerns raised by reviewers have been addressed.